 Use pragma Detect_Blocking to ensure blocking errors are detected.

-If synchronous communication (rendezvous) is employed, use model checking or equivalent to prove that the program is free from deadlocks etc.
+If synchronous communication (rendezvous) is employed, use model checking or equivalent to prove that the program is free from deadlocks and other task scheduling problems.

 Always handle exceptions that can arrive from rendezvous or protected objects (unless they can be proved to not be raised).